-Quell also received FDA Breakthrough Device Designation in early 2022 for treatment of chronic Chemotherapy Induced Peripheral Neuropathy (CIPN).
-A CIPN double-blind, randomized, sham-controlled clinical study employing Quell and funded by the National Cancer Institute and the National Institute of Health recently completed enrollment.
-Study results are expected to be published in the first half of 2023.
-Positive results from that study would position us for a DeNovo filing with FDA similar to our approach with Quell - Fibromyalgia and, if successful, to an early 2024 launch of our second product in the portfolio of Quell-based prescription wearable therapeutics.
-We plan a similar approach with other disease indications involving chronic pain.
-These potentially include Chronic Low Back Pain, Post-Acute Sequelae of COVID 19, Chronic Overlapping Pain Conditions (COPC), Restless Leg Syndrome (RLS) and others.
+Quell also received FDA Breakthrough Device Designation in early 2022 for the treatment of chronic CIPN.
+A CIPN double-blind, randomized, sham-controlled clinical study employing Quell and funded by the NCI and the NIH was completed in 2023 and a 510(k) application has been filed with FDA for marketing authorization for CIPN patients with moderate to severe neuropathic pain and cramps.
+Review and approval of the application by FDA could lead to market introduction of Quell - CIPN in late 2024.
+This would be the second product in our emerging portfolio of Quell-based prescription wearable therapeutics.
+We plan a similar approach to other disease indications involving chronic pain.
+These potentially include Fibromyalgia-like Long COVID, Chronic Low Back Pain, and COPC.

-ADVANCE is our legacy neurodiagnostic technology primarily used for the diagnosis and screening of Carpal Tunnel Syndrome (CTS).
-The technology has been marketed since 2008.
-While we no longer market ADVANCE devices, we continue to provide disposable electrodes to a loyal base of hand surgeons and manufacturers for industrial health use.
+ADVANCE is a legacy, point-of-care neurodiagnostic technology primarily used for the diagnosis and screening for CTS.
+Manufacturing of ADVANCE devices was discontinued in 2012; however, we continue to service devices and provide disposable electrodes to a customer base of hand surgeons and manufacturers for industrial health use.